 Are you trying to find a dyslexia tutor near you but don’t know where to go or what to do?
 The internet is filled with tutors out there, but how do you know which one to chose and if they are qualified enough to teach a child with dyslexia.
 Here is everything you will need to know about finding the right dyslexia tutor for your child.

-As a very special October treat, we have guest blogger Emily Gibbons from the Literacy Nest to share some really helpful and practical tips teaching multisyllabic words to struggling readers.
+As a very special October treat, we have a guest blogger Emily Gibbons from the Literacy Nest to share some really helpful and practical tips teaching long and difficult words to struggling readers.
 THANK YOU Emily, for writing such a great post for our PRIDE readers!
-And… check out her Orton-Gillingham teaching products, they are really awesome!

 Can’t afford dyslexia tutoring?
 Do not fret, you can teach your dyslexic child yourself.
 The PRIDE Reading Program is heavily scripted out.
 Parents can follow the script step-by-step.
 The Teaching Guide is digital and easy to follow.
 The child has a workbook that they write in, and is also given manipulatives such as a sound chart, phoneme cards, letter tiles, and more.
 There are also training videos that parents can use each step of the way.
 It is super easy to use.